KleberVales/Left-Rotation/README.md

 ## Input Format
 - The first line contains two space-separated integers, 𝑛 (the size of the array) and 𝑑 (the number of rotations).
+- The second line contains 𝑛 space-separated integers that describe the array.